opengeospatial/HY_Features/section_7.md

 #### 7.4.2	The Hydro Complex model
 The Hydro Complex model conceptualizes the hydrologic definition of a catchment through an 'outfall' feature with the role of getting flow from a contributing catchment, or providing inflow to a receiving catchment (Figure 20 and 21).
 Conceptually, each catchment has an outfall, and any outfall has a corresponding catchment, even if catchment and/or outfall may not be present in a particular application.
 A catchment interacts with upper and lower catchments via associated outfalls, and ultimately contributes flow to the outfall of a containing catchment.
 The catchment should be understood as the logical link between outfalls.

 The Hydro Complex model implies a collection of hydrologic features that form a hydrologically closed system.
-The union of a catchment, its inflow and outflow (conceptualised as outfalls) is realised by typical hydrologic features to form a single hydrologic complex.
+The union of a catchment, its inflow and outflow (conceptualized as outfalls) is realized by typical hydrologic features to form a single hydrologic complex.
 A topological realization of the logical catchment is always of higher topological dimension than the realization of the corresponding outfall in terms of a topological boundary.
-For example, a linear flowpath realising a catchment may be understood as an edge between inflow and outflow nodes; the areal realisation of a catchment as a face bounded by linear inflow and outflow.
+For example, a linear flowpath realizing a catchment may be understood as an edge between inflow and outflow nodes; the areal realization of a catchment as a face bounded by linear inflow and outflow.

-The Hydro Complex model allows the realisation of a logical outfall to be any arbitrary location with various realizations of it's own.
-Such a 'real' outfall provides an identifiable reference feature to which alternative catchment realisations may refer.
+The Hydro Complex model allows the realization of a logical outfall to be any arbitrary location with various realizations of it's own.
+Such a 'real' outfall provides an identifiable reference feature to which alternative catchment realizations may refer.
 This very general outfall feature supports establishment of topological relationships between hydrographic features, or between hydrographic and hydrometric features.
 The Hydro Complex model also allows for catchments to be recognized through reference to an outfall even if stream networks, catchment areas or watersheds are not available.
 It is intended that hydrological reporting applications may use this model without the full complexity and detail of scientific catchment models.

 ##### 7.4.2.1	Catchment
 The HY\_Catchment feature type represents a hydrologically determined feature through association an outfall, and the logical network of catchments that form a connected network of smaller catchments and outfalls within the catchment.
-Each HY\_Catchment may provide association between its many realisations within a hydrologically determined hydrologic complex.
-These realizations include a both geometric and topological realisations such as an edge 'bounded' by inflow and outflow nodes.
-HY\_Catchment is an abstract class and may be further specialised with respect to catchment interaction.
+Each HY\_Catchment may provide association between its many realizations within a hydrologically determined hydrologic complex.
+These realizations include a both geometric and topological realizations such as an edge 'bounded' by inflow and outflow nodes.
+HY\_Catchment is an abstract class and may be further specialized with respect to catchment interaction.

 ![Figure 20: Catchment (UML class diagram)](figs/fig20.png)
 Figure 20: Catchment (UML class diagram)